Startup Costs Entrepreneurs Should Know

 Formation Fees

-Startup formation fees vary based on your chosen business structure.
-There are four common business structures: sole proprietorship, limited liability company (LLC), corporation, and partnership.
-Each structure includes different fees and requirements to qualify.
-For example, forming an LLC costs between $50 and $500, while forming a sole proprietorship costs nothing but offers fewer benefits than the former.
+Organizational costs, such as startup formation fees, vary based on your chosen business structure.
+There are four common business entity structures: a sole proprietorship, a limited liability company (LLC), a corporation, and a partnership.
+Each structure includes different fees and requirements.
+For example, forming an LLC costs between $50 and $500, while forming a sole proprietorship costs nothing but offers fewer benefits than an LLC.

 Market Research

 Effective market research is an integral part of developing a strong foundation for your startup.
-Whether it’s focus groups or market surveys, investing in market research can be a costly but invaluable tool for any startup looking to build consumer-friendly products and an effective marketing strategy.
+Whether it's focus groups or market surveys, investing in market research can be a costly, but invaluable, tool for any startup looking to build a minimum viable product (MVP) and an effective marketing strategy.

 Legal Fees